This article has been updated.

 1. Go for more walks.

 By nature, dogs like to roam.
 It’s instinctual; wild (and stray) dogs roam in packs looking for food.
-Dogs need to walk daily to be happy and healthy.
+Dogs tend to need to walk daily to be happy and healthy.
 Walking provides exercise and mental stimulation.
 Equally important, walks give your dog an opportunity to explore the world through their most acute sense: smell.
 To make their walk even better, vary your route to give your pups new smells (and sights) to explore.

 2. Take care of your dog’s health.